-Come Meet our Pets:We have cats for adoption at our center in the PetSmart at Hwy 190 and N. Garland Avenue in Garland, Texas.
+Come Meet our Pets:We are the In-Store Adoption Partner for the PetSmart located at 5401 North Garland Avenue in Garland, Texas.
 You can visit them during our scheduled adoption events every Saturday from 11-4 pm and Sunday from 12-4 pm.
 Come see us!

 Our Adoption Process:Our focus is to place animals in loving, permanent homes where they will be cared for responsibly.
 Potential adopters or fosters are screened, up to and including home visits.
 We reserve the right to refuse placement of an animal for any reason.
 We thank you for understanding.